canada-ca/micro-acquisition/_pages/en/opportunities.md

 Our discussions to date have lead us to see that the following programming languages may be in demand: Python, Javascript, TypeScript, Java, C#.
 Additionally, teams have mentioned using the following frameworks: Spring, React, Vue.

-Also consider visiting <a href="https://buyandsell.gc.ca/">Buy and Sell </a>  and <a href="https://emploisfp-psjobs.cfp-psc.gc.ca/psrs-srfp/applicant/page2440?fromMenu=true&toggleLanguage=en"> GC Jobs </a>  sites for more contract, term and full-time work opportunities.
+Also consider visiting <a href="https://buyandsell.gc.ca/">Buy and Sell</a> and <a href="https://emploisfp-psjobs.cfp-psc.gc.ca/psrs-srfp/applicant/page2440?fromMenu=true&toggleLanguage=en">GC Jobs</a> sites for more contract, term and full-time work opportunities.